nathan-weinberg/jeeves/README.md

 - **email_subject**: Subject of your email report
 - **email_to**: Email address you would like to send your report to
 - **bugzilla_url**: URL of your Bugzilla, e.g. https://bugzilla.redhat.com/
+- **jira_url**: URL of your Jira, e.g. https://projects.engineering.redhat.com/
+- **certficate**: CRT file to authenticate with Jira server

 If you wish to use a different configuration file, you can specify it as a command line argument.

 #### Bugzilla
 Create a file named "bugzilla.yaml" based off "bugzilla.yaml.example" with each job containing bugs and a list of their IDs.
 If you know a bug exists for a job but it is not yet filed in Bugzilla, you can use an ID of 0 as a placeholder.

+#### Jira
+Create a file named "jira.yaml" based off "jira.yaml.example" with each job containing tickets and a list of their IDs.
+If you know a ticket exists for a job but it is not yet filed in Jira, you can use an ID of 0 as a placeholder.

 ## Usage
 To run: